xcart/xcart-docs/_pages/kb_en/modules/auction_in_x-cart_5/managing_auction_listings.md

 To create an auction listing:

-1. In your store's Admin area, go to the  Installed Modules section (**Extensions** >** Installed modules**), locate the entry for "Auction in X-Cart 5" and click the **Settings **link below it:
+1. In your store's Admin area, go to the  Installed Addons section (**My addons**), locate the entry for "Auction in X-Cart 5" and click the **Settings **link below it:
     ![]({{site.baseurl}}/attachments/8225026/8356065.png)
-    This opens the '"Auction in X-Crat 5" module settings' page.
+    This opens the '"Auction in X-Crat 5" addon settings' page.
 2. Select the **Products** tab:
     ![]({{site.baseurl}}/attachments/8225026/8356064.png)
 3. Click **Add product**: